Long run and short run: Macroeconomic usages

 The usage of long-run and short-run in macroeconomics differs somewhat from the above microeconomic usage.
 John Maynard Keynes in 1936 emphasized fundamental factors of a market economy that might result in prolonged periods away from full-employment.
 In later macroeconomic usage, the long-run is the period in which the price level for the overall economy is completely flexible as to shifts in aggregate demand and aggregate supply.
 In addition there is full mobility of labor and capital between sectors of the economy and full capital mobility between nations.
 In the short-run none of these conditions need fully hold.
 The price level is sticky or fixed in response to changes in aggregate demand or supply, capital is not fully mobile between sectors, and capital is not fully mobile across countries due to interest rate differences among countries and fixed exchange rates.

 A famous critique of neglecting short-run analysis was by Keynes, who wrote that "In the long run, we are all dead", referring to the long-run proposition of the quantity theory of money, for example, a doubling of the money supply doubling the price level.

-Different Usages and Notion
+Different usages and notion

-The short-period equilibria’ has been sometimes applied to post-Walrasian equilibria.
-On other occasions, Keynes’s notion of equilibrium was mostly treated as temporary equilibrium.
-There were great differences between the post-Walrath model, Marshall model, and Keynes model.
-The post-Walrath model gives all capital goods, including mobile capital goods; Whereas in Marshall's short-term analysis, only the fixed factories of a single industry are a figure, in Keynes's work, only the fixed capital goods of the entire economy are given.
-The term ‘ long-period equilibrium’ was often used to refer to post-Walrasian intertemporal equilibria with futures markets, sequences of temporary equilibria, and steady-growth equilibria.
-All these show huge ambiguity in the notion of equilibrium.
+The short-period equilibria has been sometimes applied to post-Walrasian equilibria.
+On other occasions, Keynes's notion of equilibrium was mostly treated as temporary equilibrium.
+There were great differences between the post-Walras model, Marshall model, and Keynes model.
+The post-Walras model gives all capital goods, including mobile capital goods.
+In Marshall's short-term analysis, only the fixed factories of a single industry are a figure.
+Finally, in Keynes's work, only the fixed capital goods of the entire economy are given.
+The term 'long-period equilibrium' was often used to refer to post-Walrasian intertemporal equilibria with futures markets, sequences of temporary equilibria, and steady-growth equilibria.